 I saved the best for last.
 Merging your life with another means getting double the dreams.
 Then those dreams grow and change over the years as you and your spouse flesh out the vision you have for your family.
 Sure, it takes some negotiation to figure out how to pursue your individual dreams as a couple, but encouraging each other to chase them and gradually seeing a few fulfilled is incredible.

-If there is one thing I have learned in my six and a half years of marriage to my opposite, it is that this relationship is shaping me.
+If there is one thing I have learned in my nine years of marriage to my opposite, it is that this relationship is shaping me.
 It’s not always a walk in the park, but I treasure the good and trust that Someone with a perspective much broader than mine can see where this is going.

 Which one of these benefits stood out to you the most?
 You know I love to hear!